Study plan

 • Collect and keep all written evidence (e-mail exchanges, etc.).
 If others witness the event, note it down, as eyewitness statements can be crucial evidence.
 Evidence is vital to verify discrimination or bullying.

 • Don’t suffer alone.
-Students can seek psychological counseling from the psychological career counselor (email: kaialeena.pino@artun.ee).
+Students can seek psychological counselling from the psychological career counsellor (email: janne.hunt@artun.ee).

 • As a student, first address your concern to International Office staf or employee whom you trust